 A source that emits a stream of streams is still a normal Source, the kind of elements that are produced does not play a role in the static stream topology that is being expressed.

 The starting point for this discussion is the definition given by the Reactive Manifesto.
 Translated to streams this means that an error is accessible within the stream as a normal data element, while a failure means that the stream itself has failed and is collapsing.
 In concrete terms, on the Reactive Streams interface level data elements (including errors) are signaled via

 Unfortunately the method name for signaling failure to a Subscriber is called

 onError for historical reasons.
 Always keep in mind that the Reactive Streams interfaces (Publisher/Subscription/Subscriber) are modeling the low-level infrastructure for passing streams between execution units, and errors on this level are precisely the failures that we are talking about on the higher level that is modeled by Akka Streams.

 There is only limited support for treating

 onError in Akka Streams compared to the operators that are available for the transformation of data elements, which is intentional in the spirit of the previous paragraph.
 Since

-onError signals that the stream is collapsing, its ordering semantics are not the same as for stream completion: transformation stages of any kind will just collapse with the stream, possibly still holding elements in implicit or explicit buffers.
+onError signals that the stream is collapsing, its ordering semantics are not the same as for stream completion: transformation operators of any kind will collapse with the stream, possibly still holding elements in implicit or explicit buffers.
 This means that data elements emitted before a failure can still be lost if the

 onError overtakes them.